IS THE PROOF OF GOD'S EXISTENCE BY JOHN DUNS SCOTUS VALID?

 > then really forced to accept the whole proof as it is put forth.

 Well, the only thing that is objected to then is the premise "what is possible and not actual, is causable (can be caused)".
-By way of defence, it will be sufficient therefore to put forth the proof of this premise.
+By way of defence,

 Let me make a comment first on the reformulation of the premise in the possible-worlds apparatus.
 Yes, I do accept the thesis that what exists in a possible world only, but not in the actual world, is caused in some possible world: namely, at least in that world where it exists.
 But I think that the possible-worlds apparatus makes hardly possible to substantiate this claim, since it does not mirror the mutual RELATIONS among the possible worlds, or, to state it better, the relation of the possible worlds to the actual world, which consists in the fact that the possible worlds are unactualized potencies of the actual world.